alphauslabs/blueapi/docs/apis/cost.md

 $ bluectl aws-adjustments --type all --out /tmp/out.csv
 ```

-You can also provide the `--start yyyy-mm-dd` and `--end yyyy-mm-dd` flags for date ranges.
+You can also provide the `--start yyyymmdd` and `--end yyyymmdd` flags for date ranges.

 Download current month's usage costs for a specific account and save as CSV file: